How Childhood Trauma Shapes Mental Health in Adulthood

 Understanding Childhood Trauma

 Childhood trauma refers to stressful or traumatic events occurring before age 18 that overwhelm a child’s ability to cope.
 These experiences can include physical, emotional, or sexual abuse; neglect; loss; family dysfunction; or exposure to violence or disaster.
-What distinguishes trauma from ordinary stress is its intensity and the child’s inability to process or recover from it without support.
+What distinguishes from ordinary stress is its intensity and the child’s inability to process or recover from it without support.

 How Early Trauma Affects Brain & Emotional Development

 Children’s brains are highly plastic, meaning they adapt rapidly to their environments—for better or worse.
-When a child experiences chronic or stress, the body’s stress response systems (like the HPA axis and fight-or-flight mechanisms) can become dysregulated.
+When a child experiences chronic or , the body’s stress response systems (like the HPA axis and fight-or-flight mechanisms) can become dysregulated.
 This “toxic stress” changes how the brain processes emotions, memories, and even basic bodily functions, sometimes leading to lasting difficulties in emotional regulation, attention, and impulse control.

 Over time, these changes can manifest as increased vulnerability to anxiety, depression, substance misuse, and even physical health problems such as chronic pain or immune system disorders.
 Traumatized children may also develop a persistent sense of danger or mistrust, making it difficult to form healthy relationships or feel safe in the world.